 Because of its acid content, vinegar is effective at killing viruses, bacteria, mold, and mildew.
 It's been proven to reduce Salmonella, E. coli, other bacteria, and viruses on surfaces by 90% or more.
 The acid content also helps dissolve mineral and lime deposits making it useful for polishing glass and crystal, as well as copper, brass, silver, and stainless steel.

 Because it's natural and biodegradable, vinegar is ideal for use around the house where children and pets can be harmed by chemical cleaners.
-It can also be used to wash fruits and vegetables before consumption to dissolves wax on apple and cucumbers as well as for killing bacteria and mold on fresh produce of all kinds.
+It can also be used to wash fruits and vegetables before consumption, dissolving wax on apples and cucumbers as well as killing bacteria and mold on fresh produce of all kinds.